VarunKohli18/swarm-net/README.md

 # swarm-net
 This repository contains the firmware, datasets, and attestation codes used in the paper `Swarm-Net: Firmware Attestation in IoT Swarms using Graph Neural Networks and Volatile Memory` submitted to the IEEE IoT Journal.
-The preprint is available on ArXIv, and our dataset [`IoT Swarm SRAM Dataset for Firmware Attestation`](https://dx.doi.org/10.21227/gmee-vj41) is published on IEEE Dataport.
+The preprint is available on ArXIv.

+Our dataset is available on IEEE Dataport - [`IoT Swarm SRAM Dataset for Firmware Attestation`](https://dx.doi.org/10.21227/gmee-vj41).

-If you would like to use our work in your research, kindly cite it using the following BibTex:
+If you would like to use our research in your work, kindly cite our preprint and dataset using the following BibTex:

 `Preprint`\

 `Dataset`